forcedotcom/phoenix/README.md

 Tables are created and altered through [DDL statements](http://forcedotcom.github.com/phoenix/#create), and their schema is stored and versioned on the server in an HBase table.
 Columns are defined as either being part of a multi-part row key, or as key/value cells.
 You can also map Phoenix on to existing tables (see the [wiki](https://github.com/forcedotcom/phoenix/wiki) for more details).

 Applications interact with Phoenix through a standard JDBC interface; all the usual interfaces are supported, including `Connection`, `Statement`, `PreparedStatement`, and `ResultSet`.
-The driver class is `com.salesforce.phoenix.jdbc.PhoenixDriver`, and the connection url is `jdbc:phoenix:` followed by the zookeeper quorum hostname specification.
+The driver class is `com.salesforce.phoenix.jdbc.PhoenixDriver`, and the [connection url](https://github.com/forcedotcom/Phoenix/wiki#wiki-connStr) is `jdbc:phoenix:` followed by the zookeeper quorum hostname specification plus optionally the port number and/or root node.
 For example:

         Class.forName("com.salesforce.phoenix.jdbc.PhoenixDriver");
         Connection conn = DriverManager.getConnection("jdbc:phoenix:localhost");